mayankchoubey/deno-in-2-hours/README.md

 ## System info
 > A lot of the system functions are under unstable umbrella
-- Use `Deno.hostname` to get name of the host where Deno is running
+- Use `Deno.hostname` to get the name of the host where Deno is running
 ```ts
 Deno.hostname(); //Mayanks-MacBook-Pro.local
 ```